forshaws/homebrew-oboi-dlp/README.md

 ## 🔐 Licensing

-**oboi-dlp** is a commerical software product and requires a valid API key to function.
+**oboi-dlp** is a commercial software product and requires a valid API key to function fully.
 Visit [toridion.com/oboi-dlp](https://toridion.com/oboi-dlp/) to obtain a commerical license API key.

 Set your license key in Apache configuration: